Jorge López gets 1st save with Twins in 4-1 win over Tigers - WHIZ News

 TRAINER’S ROOM

-Tigers: In a 0-for 19 skid, DH Miguel Cabrera did not play.
-Manager A.J.
+Tigers: In a 0-for-19 skid, DH Miguel Cabrera did not play.
 Hinch said Cabrera’s right knee is bothersome, and he plans to give the 39-year-old a few more scheduled days off the rest of the season.

 Twins: Buxton went 1 for 3 as the team’s DH after sitting the past two days with a sore right knee that was thoroughly evaluated Tuesday by trainers.